MegaITA/redm-cli/README.md

 npm i -g redm-cli
 ```

 Done.
-You can now use the tool by entering the following command in your terminal:
+You can now use the tool by entering the following command in your terminal, be sure to be in the right folder!
 ```
 redm-cli
 ```